Trietptm-on-Coding-Algorithms/SimpleDumper/README.md

 # SimpleDumper

 Writing simple dumper 4fun for Windows (x86-64).
 Dumper uses capstone framework to disassembly code of OEP and let user confirm that it is really it.
+Testing this dumper against UPX currently.
 Tested on Windows 7 (6.1.7601 SP1) with GCC 7.3.0 and CMake 3.14.7.

+Project is under development !

 ## How to compile
-You'll need CMake and MinGW (tested) or MSVC (should work)
+You gonna need CMake and MinGW (tested) or MSVC (should work)

 Compile on Windows with MinGW compiler